AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 #### Definition

-When retroactive incompletion is enabled, alternate completions are revoked if the underlying equivalent or alternate relationship is removed or if the source training is deleted.
+When retroactive incompletion is enabled, alternate completions are revoked if the underlying alternate relationship is removed or if the source training is deleted.
 This ensures the system reflects the current and valid training relationships.

 ### #How it works

 1. An administrator enables retroactive incompletion at the account level.
-2. The administrator removes an alternate or equivalent relationship or deletes the source training.
+2. The administrator removes an alternate relationship or deletes the source training.
 3. The system identifies learners who received alternate completion through the affected relationship.
 4. The corresponding alternate completion records are revoked.
 5. Revoked records are marked as **Alternate (Revoked)** in transcripts and reports for audit visibility.

 ### Impact on prerequisites

 Alternate completions—including those granted retroactively—are treated as valid completions when evaluating prerequisites.
 If a learner has **Completed via Alternate**, they are allowed to proceed with courses that require the target training.

 If an alternate completion is later revoked through retroactive incompletion, the learner may lose eligibility for courses that depend on that prerequisite.

 ### Impact on learning paths and certifications

 Alternate  completions contribute toward completion of learning paths and certifications.
-Learners can advance or complete these programs when required trainings are satisfied via alternate or equivalent relationships.
+Learners can advance or complete these programs when required trainings are satisfied via alternate relationships.

 If an alternate completion is revoked, affected learning paths or certifications may lose progress or completion status until the requirement is met through a valid completion.

+### End-to-end workflow

+#### Enabling retroactive completion or incompletion

+1. Administrators navigate to account settings and enable retroactive completion and/or retroactive incompletion.
+2. Administrators create, modify, or remove alternate relationships between trainings.

+#### System actions

+* **For retroactive completion**:
+The system grants alternate completions based on historical source completions.
+* **For retroactive incompletion**:
+The system revokes alternate completions when relationships are removed or source trainings are deleted.
+* Alternate completions may be revoked retroactively when:
+   * Relationships are removed
+   * Source trainings are deleted
+   * New LOs are added to Adaptive Learning Paths and retriggered

-### Learner experience
+#### Learner experience

 Learners see updated completion statuses on LO cards and in transcripts, such as: